 This cottage will ensure a relaxing break away from the crowds, all year round.

 Two bedrooms: 1 x double, 1 x ground floor twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with electric fire.
-External utility.